Skip to main content

 • Gain valuable project management, communication, and advocacy skills

-• Receive ongoing mentorship from faculty, staff, and other advisors
+• Receive ongoing mentorship from faculty, staff, and other members of the community

 • Earn top Swarthmore student wages for 6-10 hours weekly throughout the academic year